 - Will broaden your knowledge of music theory

-BTEC First in Music – Do you love making music?
-Do you have an interest in the music industry?
-Would you like to learn how to record and produce your own music?
-We are excited to offer the new BTEC First in Music, which is a Level 2 qualification (equivalent to one GCSE grade A*-C).
+The BTEC First in Music – involves performing and composing music, studying the music industry and recording and producing music using our high quality recprding studio.
+The BTEC First in Music, is a Level 2 qualification equivalent to one GCSE grade 1-9).
 This qualification is ideal for students who have a keen interest in music performance and production, but are perhaps less interested in Western Classical Music and traditional music theory.
-This BTEC First in Music will allow you to:
+This BTEC First in Music will allow students to:

 - Be inspired and enthused into considering a career in the music industry

-- Develop a broad knowledge and understanding of, and develop skills in the music industry, e.g. The live sound industry, solo or group professional performance, or music promotion and publicity
+- Develop a broad knowledge and understanding of the music industry, e.g. The live sound industry, solo or group professional performance, or music promotion and publicity

 - Have the opportunity to use music technology facilities to record, edit and produce their own music